 Best way to use turmeric

 Don't take anti-inflammatory medication for prolonged periods as the pills have awful side effects but do include some turmeric daily in your cooking.
 It adds a marvellous flavour too.

-Turmeric is an orangey spice that is a member of the ginger family.
-Curcumin is one of the active ingredients; there are certainly others less-well studied.
+Turmeric is an orange-coloured spice that is a member of the ginger family.
+Curcumin is one of the active ingredients; there are certainly others less well studied.

 Research reported in the Journal of Alternative and Complementary Medicine found that you cannot overdose the spice when taken in your food; and there are numerous reports confirming its anti-inflammatory properties as a Cox 2 inhibitor.

-Researchers writing in the American Association of Pharmaceutical Scientists[2] report that extensive studies stretching over fifty years have shown very promising results for many conditions, particularly those of the intestinal tract; from oral lichen planus in the mouth to gastric-ulcers and colitis.
+Researchers writing in the American Association of Pharmaceutical Scientists[2] report that extensive studies stretching over fifty years have shown very promising results for many conditions, particularly those of the intestinal tract; from oral lichen planus in the mouth to gastric-ulcers.
+Those enjoying turmeric daily are less likely to suffer from colitis.

-A rectal itch is not always a sign of worms; proctitis of the anus.
+A rectal itch is not always a sign of worms; proctitis of the anus may respond to turmeric.

-And a host of blood glucose and autoimmune diseases, to mention a few that will respond to dietary changes.
-The discussion is increasingly about using food as medicine; type-2 diabetics can put their disease entirely into remission without medication.
+And a host of blood glucose and autoimmune diseases, to mention a few that will respond to the inclusion of turmeric in the diet.
+The discussion is increasingly about using food as medicine; most type-2 diabetics can put their condition entirely into remission without having to take drugs[7].

+Best way to use turmeric